anthony2611/server-setup/Readme.md

 ```

-2. Ensure the script is executable by running:
+**2. Ensure the script is executable by running:**

 ```bash
 chmod +x Server_Setup.sh
 ```

-3. Run the script:
+**3. Run the script:**

 ```bash
 ./Server_Setup.sh
 ```

-4. The script will interactively ask if you want to install f.Ex.
+**4. The script will interactively ask if you want to install f.Ex.
 Portainer or Webmin.
 If you wish to install it, respond with 'y' or 'Y' and press Enter.
-If you do not want to install, you can respond with 'n' or 'N'.
+If you do not want to install, you can respond with 'n' or 'N'.**

 ```bash
 Do you want to install (Software Name)? (y/n)
 ```

-5. If you agree to install , the script will proceed with the installation and provide feedback in the terminal.
+**5. If you agree to install , the script will proceed with the installation and provide feedback in the terminal.**

 **Note:** If the script is interrupted or if it encounters an error, you may need to address the issue before rerunning the script.